erj826/turbo-prune-bug-repro-11-21/README.md

 or

-From the monorepo directory note that the `out/yarn.lock` does not include an `ajv` entry when the resolution exists.
-Remove the resolution from the package.json and run `yarn turbo prune --scope=web --docker`.
+From the monorepo directory run an install and note that the `out/yarn.lock` does not include an `ajv` entry when the resolution exists.
+Remove the resolution from the package.json, run an install and then run `yarn turbo prune --scope=web --docker`.
 Note that the generated `out/yarn.lock` now includes an `ajv` entry.